W. B. Yeats: Style

-Works

 Legacy

-Yeats is commemorated in Sligo town by a statue, created in 1989 by sculptor Rowan Gillespie.
-On the 50th anniversary of the poet's death, it was erected outside the Ulster Bank, at the corner of Stephen Street and Markievicz Road.
-Yeats had remarked on receiving his Nobel Prize that the Royal Palace in Stockholm "resembled the Ulster Bank in Sligo".
-Across the river is the Yeats Memorial Building, home to the Sligo Yeats Society.
+Yeats is commemorated in Sligo town by a statue, sculpted by Rowan Gillespie in 1989.
+On the 50th anniversary of the poet's death, it was erected outside the Ulster Bank.
+When receiving his Nobel Prize in Stockholm, Yeats had remarked on the similarities between that city's Royal Palace and the Ulster Bank.
+Across the river is the Yeats Memorial Building, which houses the Sligo Yeats Society.
 Standing Figure: Knife Edge by Henry Moore is displayed in the W. B. Yeats Memorial Garden at St Stephen's Green in Dublin.

-There is a blue plaque dedicated to Yeats at Balscadden House on the Balscadden Road in Howth.
-This was his cottage home from 1880-1883.
-In 1957 the London County Council erected a plaque at his former residence on 23 Fitzroy Road, Primrose Hill, London.

-Adaptations

 Composer Marcus Paus' choral work The Stolen Child (2009) is based on poetry by Yeats.
 Critic Stephen Eddins described it as "sumptuously lyrical and magically wild, and [...] beautifully [capturing] the alluring mystery and danger and melancholy" of Yeats.
-Argentine composer Julia Stilman-Lasansky based her cantata No. 4 on text by Yeats.
+Argentine composer Julia Stilman-Lasansky based her Cantata No. 4 on text by Yeats.

+A blue plaque dedicated to Yeats is at Balscadden House on the Balscadden Road in Howth, which was his cottage home from 1880 to 1883.
+In 1957 the London County Council erected a plaque at his former residence on 23 Fitzroy Road, Primrose Hill, London.